taoufikayoub/BlindSupportApp/README.md

 ## License

-Distributed under the Creative Commons Attribution 4.0 International Public License.
+Distributed under the MIT License.

 <p align="right">(<a href="#top">back to top</a>)</p>